Hello, I'm Johnny Cash

-Hello, I'm Johnny Cash is the 33rd album by American country singer Johnny Cash, released on Columbia Records in 1970 (see 1970 in music).
-"If I Were a Carpenter", a famous duet with Cash's wife, June Carter Cash, earned the couple a Grammy Award for Best Country Performance by a Duo or Group with Vocal in 1971 (see Grammy Awards of 1971); the song also reached #2 on the Country charts.
-This album also includes "To Beat the Devil", the first Kris Kristofferson song covered by Cash; the two would later collaborate numerous times, most famously on "Sunday Mornin' Comin' Down".
-"See Ruby Fall" and "Blistered" were also released as singles, and the album itself reached #1 on the country charts and No. 6 on the pop charts.
-It was certified Gold on January 29, 1970 the RIAA.
+Hello, I'm Johnny Cash is a 1970 album by American country singer Johnny Cash, released on Columbia Records.
+It includes a range of songs recorded from February to September the previous year, 1969, two of which had been successful as singles: "If I Were a Carpenter", a duet with Cash's wife, June Carter Cash, which gained the couple a Grammy Award for Best Country Performance by a Duo or Group with Vocal in 1971, and reached No. 2 on the Country charts; and "Blistered" with "See Ruby Fall" which charted as a double-A-side, reaching No. 4.
+On the Hot 100, "Blistered" reached No. 50, and "See Ruby Fall" No. 75. (according to some sources, both songs reached No. 50)..

+This album includes "To Beat the Devil", the first Kris Kristofferson song covered by Cash.

+The album reached No. 1 on the country charts and No. 6 on the pop charts.
+It was certified Gold on January 29, 1970 by the RIAA.
 The album has been released on CD (Sony Music, Original Album Classics, along with The Johnny Cash Show and Man In Black) and it has been made available on official download sites.
 This album is not to be confused with a 1977 Columbia Special Products compilation LP (issued on CD in 1992) with the same name.